WatchtowerProtocol/cautious-bassoon/4_TournamentLifecycle.md

 </br>

 # Auction Creation
+<p>Summary: Creates a tournament/auction.</p>
+<p>Responsibility: Auction Owner (i.e. WatchtowerDAO/Foundation)</p>
-The creation state represents the creation of the tournament/auction.
-This is an auctions contract for a specific tournament and is typically performed programmatically by a Factory contract.
-The creation of an auction sets initial parameters for the auction such as auction end time (Time of Closest Approach).
-The main role responsible is the Auctions Owner which in this instance is the WatchtowerDAO.

-On top of creating the auction contract, the public keys of all data scientists registered for the tournament are included as a security measure to ensure only those registered for the auction can participate.
+<p>Description: The creation process is typically performed programmatically by a Factory contract.
+The creation of an auction involves creating an auctions contract with the necessary state variables for the auction such as auction end time (Time of Closest Approach).
+In addition to this, the public keys of all data scientists registered for the tournament are included as a security measure to ensure only those registered for the auction can participate.

+> Please note that the states of Auction Creation and Initialisation can happen concurrently at the smart contract abstraction level.

 ## Transitions into Creation State
 There are no transitions into Creation as this is the first state.